urbit/developers.urbit.org/content/reference/glossary/pill.md

 [extra]
 category = "arvo"

+[glossaryEntry.pill]
+name = "pill"
+symbol = ""
+usage = "arvo"
+desc = "A bootstrap sequence to launch an Urbit ship for the first time."

 +++

 A **Pill** is a bootstrap sequence to launch an Urbit ship for the first time.
 The [event log](/reference/glossary/eventlog) begins with the bootstrap sequence of a Pill.